shmuhammadd/NaijaSenti/README.md

 This is a joint collaboration between [HausaNLP](https://www.hausanlp.org) and the [MasakhaneNLP](https://www.masakhane.io) community.
 HausaNLP is an open source community of academics, researchers, students, ML-engineers, and NLP enthusiasts with a passion for Hausa natural language processing.
 Masaakhane NLP is a grassroot African NLP community aiming to democratise NLP on the African continent.

-The team involved in this project are:
+The co-investigators involved in this project are:

 | Names | Institutions |
 | --- | --- |